Meeds-io/whitepaper/README.md

-This repository contains the source and Translations for the [Work Metawerse Whitepaper](https://mirror.xyz/meedsdao.eth/EDh9QfsuuIDNS0yKcQDtGdXc25vfkpnnKpc3RYUTJgc).
+This repository contains the source and translations for the [Work Metaverse Whitepaper](https://mirror.xyz/meedsdao.eth/EDh9QfsuuIDNS0yKcQDtGdXc25vfkpnnKpc3RYUTJgc).

 ## :trophy: Contribute ##